lluuccaauni/webproject/README.md

 Install XAMPP (my version was 3.3.0).

-(The default installation settings during the installation processare fine.)
+(The default installation settings during the installation process are fine.)

 Start the Control Panel.